-This Month · May 2026
+This Month · July 2026

 A single month means five different things depending on where you live.
-We sort what to sow, transplant, and harvest by your climate zone — so you’re never planting tomatoes a week before the first frost.
+We sort what to sow, transplant, and harvest by your climate zone, so you’re never planting tomatoes a week before the first frost.

 Personalised Planting Calendar